dscho/pagefind-xkcd-demo/content/comics/2017-7-31-emoji-movie-reviews.md

 Megan: It's apparently 80% product placement.

 Cueball (off-screen): Whatever.
-So was The Lego Movie, and I liked that.
+So was The Lego Movie, and I liked *that*.

 [Zoom out; Cueball looks at Megan's phone.]